Radiation Safety Glasses: How Far We’ve Come

 The History of Radiation and Protective Goggles

 The discovery of x-rays dates back more than 120 years.
 Of course, with that discovery came a long period of experimentation.
-As a result of that experimentation, a wide range of scientists were unwittingly exposing themselves and their assistants to radiation.
+As a result of that experimentation, a wide range of scientists was unwittingly exposing themselves and their assistants to radiation.

 In March 1896, Edison reported eye irrtation associated with the use of x rays, and cautioned against their continuing use.
 He abandoned his own studies devoted toward an x-ray energized fluorescent light

-Another one of the many ailments occurring in the early periods of experimentation was x-ray dermatitis, which would lead to skin cancer and could even cause death.
+Another one of the many ailments occurring in the early periods of experimentation was x-rayed dermatitis, which would lead to skin cancer and could even cause death.
 After coming to the conclusion that overexposure could result in tissue damage, 1896 also saw the first use of the technology was therapeutic, aiming to destroy tissue.

 Of course, the discovery of x-rays was closely connected to the discovery of radioactivity.
 When the Curries succeeded in purifying radium and created, a new element was born right alongside a new danger.
 Many medicines and treatments came out of this discovery.